Stenocercus fimbriatus

 Stenocercus fimbriatus, the western leaf lizard, is a species of lizard in the family Tropiduridae.
 It is found in the eastern Amazon Basin in Peru, Brazil, and Bolivia.

 Stenocercus fimbriatus has cryptic coloration that gives it resemblance of a dead leave.
 Males grow to 72 mm and females to 87 mm in snout–vent length (SVL).
 The tail is 1.6–2.2 times SVL.
 It is oviparous.

+At LLL Reptiles, a reptile store in Henderson, Nevada.